Forms of almost homogeneous varieties over perfect fields: Real forms of complex almost homogeneous SL2 -threefolds

-One checks also that these three elements are pairwise inequivalent.
-Hence $\HH^1(\Gamma,N_G(A_n)/A_n)$ has three elements when $\sigma=\sigma_s$ and $n \geq 3$.
 Note that, when $n$ is even, the table indicates other representatives of the cohomology set.
 Here we explain the choice in the table, from which the case of $\sigma=\sigma_c$ can be easily deduced.

 \begin{itemize}[leftmargin=6mm] \item \textbf{Case $H=A_n$ with $n\equiv 0 \,[4]$.} In this case, $\modH{e}=\modH{f}$, since $\w_4\in H$.
 Thus, for $\sigma=\sigma_s$, we have $\HH^1(\Gamma,N_G(A_n)/A_n)=\{[\modH{I_2}],[\modH{e}], [\modH{ew_{2n}}]\}$.
 Then the set $\HH^1(\Gamma,N_G(A_n)/A_n)$ for $\sigma=\sigma_c$ is obtained by multiplication by $\modH{e}$, and we get the result for $\sigma=\sigma_c$.